Common Questions From Passengers

 There is parking for RV’s located across the highway from the Depot at the DECC (Duluth Entertainment and Convention Center).
 It is about a 10-15 minute walk away.
 More information can be found here.

 There are two paid parking ramps on both sides of the Duluth Depot building.
-There is a “Train Passenger” lot which is FREE and has limited parking available.
-This is the best place to park, but if this lot is full, utilize the two city-operated parking ramps.
+There are pay stations at the edge of each ramp, these are operated by the City of Duluth.
+Follow signs accordingly.
 More information and directions can be found here.